how to export stems for

 Rough mixes are the best reference tracks

-When submitting your stems for mastering it is also typical to submit a rough mix.
-This is an audio file that provides the engineer a point of reference for how you envision the track.
-For example, are you looking to drive the kick and bass hard?
-Is it intended to be more vocal-forward? etc.
+When submitting your stems for stem mastering it is also typical to submit a rough mix.
+This is an audio file that provides the engineer with a point of reference for how you envision the track.

 Remember: It's called a rough mix for a reason - it does not need to feel or sound polished, that's what you're hiring the pros for!